Community Education Programs

 Presentations for the Schools & Community

-Vandalism, Destructive Ecology & Tagging and Trashing: This class is designed to help students understand how destructive acts of vandalism against personal property, private property, or living things affect everyone and everything.
+- Vandalism, Destructive Ecology and Tagging and Trashing: This class is designed to help students understand how destructive acts of vandalism against personal property, private property, or living things affect everyone and everything.

-The Law & You: Community policing is everyone's responsibility.
+- The Law and You: Community policing is everyone's responsibility.
 This presentation examines the roles and responsibilities the police have when dealing with the public as well as citizen roles and responsibilities.

-Crash Dynamics & Law Related Math: Many students wonder how basic math formulas will ever be used once they graduate from high school.
+- Crash Dynamics and Law Related Math: Many students wonder how basic math formulas will ever be used once they graduate from high school.
 This class will show students how math applies to law enforcement and how math is used to solve crimes such as traffic accidents.

-Traffic Laws & Enforcement: Getting your driver's license and having the independence with a car offers is a high priority for most high school students.
+- Traffic Laws and Enforcement: Getting your driver's license and having the independence with a car offers is a high priority for most high school students.
 This class shows students what equipment the police use to enforce traffic laws, as well as answering questions about those laws.

-Sexual Assault & Date Rape: When does NO mean NO?
+- Sexual Assault and Date Rape: When does no mean no?
 This class explains the definition of sexual assault and date rape, and gives some strategies on how to protect yourself.
 Discussion will also include the penalties for suspects.

-Alcohol & Tobacco Laws: The laws regarding juveniles and underage laws have changed.
+- Alcohol and Tobacco Laws: The laws regarding juveniles and underage laws have changed.
 This class will explain the laws and penalties involved with underage possession and consumption of alcohol and tobacco.
 In addition, the officer will answer questions related to the enforcement of these laws.

 - Constitutional Law: This class will examine certain amendments and how they relate to law enforcement on a day to day basis.
 Also, how it relates to the students and how a piece of paper written by a bunch of dead guys is still important to our every day lives.